parkermac/LiveOcean/forcing/ocn4/README.txt

 Notes:
 - If something goes wrong with getting the data for a forecast, then it uses "planB" in which the ocean_clm.nc file is copied from the day before, and one day is added to its last time.
-- in backfill mode it copies the h[].p files from LiveOcean_data/hycom1.
+- in backfill mode it uses the archives files , e.g., LiveOcean_data/hycom2/hy6/h2019.01.01.nc.
 Currently no planB for this operation.

 Modules:
 - Ofun.py: the main workhorse functions to get data, filter in time, and extrapolate